serverless/examples/aws-ruby-sqs-with-dynamodb/README.md

 |`'aws-sdk-sqs'`| It's a part of the AWS SDK for Ruby.
 Used for SQS, in the case of this example - produces and handles messages from the queue.
 |`'dry-schema'`| For the purpose of the validation of the incoming requests.
 Validate both schema and data types.

+## Eject from the Lift plugin

+A very cool aspect is the [eject](https://github.com/getlift/lift#ejecting)|.
+In case your project grows beyond the plugin, you can eject from `Lift` at any time, as the plugin is based on `CloudFormation`.
+You're not chained to Lift at all.

 ## Remove service